mangabe16/lexos/doc_src/docs/user_guide/topic_modeling/dfr_browser2.md

 - Manages configuration settings for the browser.
 - Starts a simple HTTP server to serve the browser and opens it in a web browser.

+If you have not yet generated a MALLET topic model, it is recommended that you start with the [MALLET](mallet.md) tutorial.

 ---

 ## Browser class